Online meeting of Whittington Parish Council at 7:30PM on Tuesday 24th November 2020 via ‘Zoom’

-Steve Brooker declared a Disclosable Pecuniary Interest in items pertaining to Whittington Village Hall (item 8).
+Steve Brooker declared a Disclosable Pecuniary Interest in all items pertaining to Whittington Community Hall.

-A dispensation had previously been granted to Steve Brooker to allow participation and voting on all matters pertaining to Whittington Village Hall.
+A dispensation had previously been granted to Steve Brooker to allow participation and voting on all matters pertaining to Whittington Community Hall.

 The meeting was adjourned for the open session.